A Convergence Analysis of Adaptive Optimizers under Floating-point Quantization: Preliminaries and Problem Setup

-Each error term arises from applying a floating-point quantization operator $\cQ$ that satisfies Assumption~\ref{assump:qe}.
 This framework is more general than most prior theoretical analyses, which typically consider quantization of only a subset of components (e.g., gradients).

 \paragraph{Optimizers.} We focus on two adaptive optimizers: Adam \citep{kingma2014adam} and Muon \citep{jordan2024muon}.
-Algorithm~\ref{alg:framework} outlines the general quantized training loop, while Algorithms~\ref{alg:adam} and~\ref{alg:muon} detail the specific update rules for Adam and Muon, respectively.
+Algorithm~\ref{alg:framework} outlines the general quantized training loop, while Algorithms~\ref{alg:adam} and~\ref{alg:muon} detail the specific update rules for Adam\footnote{Our Algorithm slightly differs from the standard Adam, but will not affect the proof.
+We provide a detailed discussion in Appendix~\ref{equal}.} and Muon, respectively.
 Note that the quantization operator $\cQ$ can represent any floating-point quantization (e.g., fp32 $\to$ bf16 or fp8) satisfying Assumption~\ref{assump:qe}.

-In the following sections, we will analyze the convergence of quantized Adam~\footnote{Our Algorithm slightly differs from the standard Adam, but will not affect the proof.
-We provide a detailed discussion in Appendix~\ref{equal}.} and Muon under this framework with relative quantization errors $(q_W, q_G, q_M, q_V)$.
+In the following sections, we will analyze the convergence of quantized Adam and Muon under this framework with relative quantization errors $(q_W, q_G, q_M, q_V)$.